 A tailored letter and CV also tells me that you want to go the extra mile and are enthusiastic about the job.

 If digital marketing is the area you want to forge a career in, then get involved in it by extra-curricular activities through university or your own personal interests.
 This gives you the opportunity to try different systems, e.g. WordPress, MailChimp and SumAll, but also practice your coding and analytical skills.
+It also helps to contact a digital marketing consultant.

 Passion also comes through your knowledge of the industry and if you are reading the right sources.
 Follow and read sites such as Mashable, Marketing Land, Econsultancy, Smart Insights and, of course, the MintTwist Digital Ideas blog.